CHALLENGING A WILL’S TERMS

-The most common grounds for challenging a Will is that it is “unfair”.
-That is, no reasonable or adequate financial provision has been made in the Will for the person challenging the Will.
-The person challenging must prove they have a “need” for financial provision for their “education, maintenance and advancement” from the deceased person’s estate.
+The most common grounds for challenging a Will is that no reasonable or adequate financial provision has been made in the Will for the person challenging the Will.
+The person challenging must prove they have a “need” for financial provisions for their “education, maintenance and advancement” from the deceased.

 The Family Provision Act 1972 restricts who can challenge a Will’s terms.
 There are strict time limits for making these claims.
 These strict time limits can, and do, defeat claims being made against Deceased persons Estates.

 A challenge to a Will is made in the Supreme Court.
 Such legal challenges are usually funded by the Estate (subject to certain exceptions).